kwangjong/Simple-Calculator/README.md

 Simple GUI Calculator using Processing

 ## Getting Started
-Execute bash file run to start application
+Execute bash file 'run' to start application

 ## Built With
 * [Processing](https://processing.org/) - The graphic library used